Your Eyes and Cornea Problems

 Epithelium.
 The most superficial layer of the cornea, the epithelium stops outside matter from entering the eye.
 This layer of the cornea also absorbs oxygen and nutrients from tears.

 Stroma.
 The stroma is the middle and thickest layer of the cornea and is found behind the epithelium.
 It is made up mostly of water and proteins that give it an elastic but solid form.

 Endothelium.
-The endothelium is a single layer of cells located between the stroma and the aqueous humor -- the clear fluid found in the front chamber of the eye.
+The endothelium is a single layer of cells on the very back of the stroma.
+The aqueous humor is the clear fluid found in the front chamber of the eye and that is in constant contact with the endothelium.
 The endothelium works as a pump, expelling excess water back into the eye as it is absorbed into the stroma.
 Without this specialized function, the stroma would become waterlogged, creating a hazy and opaque cornea and reducing vision.

 The term "corneal disease" refers to a variety of conditions that affect mainly the cornea.
 These include infections, degenerations, and many other disorders of the cornea that may arise mostly as a result of heredity.